Raymond Bailey: Mr. Drysdale on The Beverly Hillbillies

 In The Beverly Hillbillies, Nancy Kulp portrayed Bailey's ever loyal and by-the-book secretary, Miss Jane Hathaway.
 Banker Drysdale managed the millions of dollars in oil money royalties in the bank account of country gentleman Jed Clampett (portrayed by Buddy Ebsen).
 He was so keen on keeping an eye on the Clampetts that he convinced them to buy the mansion right next door to his own, in ritzy Beverly Hills.
 Often, Mr. Drysdale would be required to talk with Clampett about how strange "city life" and "city folk" are (when compared to Mr. Clampett's view of "normal" country folk).
 On occasions when Mr. Clampett was considering withdrawing all his funds and returning to the country (his home near Bug Tussle), the miserly Mr. Drysdale would often panic and desperately work to try keep the family (and their fortune) in Beverly Hills.

 Bailey began feeling the symptoms of Alzheimer's disease around the time of the final episodes of The Beverly Hillbillies.
-He made only two film appearances after the show's 1971 cancellation — the Disney features Herbie Rides Again (1974) and The Strongest Man in the World (1975) — before retiring in 1975 due to the effects of the disease.
+He made only two film appearances after the show's 1971 cancellation – the Disney features Herbie Rides Again (1974) and The Strongest Man in the World (1975) — before retiring in 1975 due to the effects of the disease.

 In his final years, Bailey divided his time between a condominium and a houseboat in Laguna Niguel, California.
 He kept in touch with former co-star Nancy Kulp (whom he nicknamed "Slim") but was primarily a recluse.

 Death

-Raymond Bailey died of a heart attack on April 15, 1980, aged 75, in Irvine, California.
+Bailey died of a heart attack on April 15, 1980, aged 75, in Irvine, California.
 His body was cremated and his ashes were scattered at sea.
-He was survived by his wife, Gaby Aida George, and was an uncle of actor William Sylvester.